Leon-Wulfgang/ServerTrack/readme.txt

     3. GET the cpu/ram status for the last 60 minutes broken down by minute
     4. GET the cpu/ram status for the last 24 hours broken down by hour

+problem description
+-

+This specific challenge is called ServerTrack and allows you to demonstrate how you might implement a basic server monitoring system.

+In this project, two web API endpoints are necessary.
+They are:

+1. Record load for a given server
+This should take a:
+                • server name (string)
+                • CPU load (double)
+                • RAM load (double)
+And apply the values to an in-memory model used to provide the data in endpoint #2.

+2. Display loads for a given server
+This should return data (if it has any) for the given server:
+                • A list of the average load values for the last 60 minutes broken down by minute
+                • A list of the average load values for the last 24 hours broken down by hour

+Assume these endpoints will be under a continuous load being called for thousands of individual servers every minute.

+There is no need to persist the results to any permanent storage, just keep the data in memory to keep things simple.